Bike Path Overview

 - “Buk” (북) means “north”

 - “Gang” (강) means “river”

-(The Bukhangang Bicycle Path isn’t a part of the Cross-Country Route.
-It doesn’t connect with any other certification bike path.)
+Bukhangang Bicycle Path is not a part of the Cross-Country Route.
+It connects only with the Namhangang Bike Path at its southern end.

 The Unified Hangang Bicycle Path

 Let’s simplify.
 In most contexts, I’ll clump the Hangang (Seoul) Bicycle Path and Namhangang Bicycle Path into one, referring to them as the Hangang Bicycle Path.
 Both connect and follow the Cross-Country Route.